Multi-Architecture Multi-Expert Diffusion Models: Experiments

-In order to explore the generalizability of MEME, we adopted the experimental setup used for architecture validation in \cite{choi2022perception}.
-We trained a lightweight version of ADM~\cite{dhariwal2021diffusion} (referred to as ADM-S) on the CelebA-64 dataset with batch size 8 and 200,000 iterations.
-The FID measurement was conducted from 10,000 samples from DDIM~\cite{song2021denoising} with 50 steps.
+\textbf{MEME on Top of the Other Diffusion Baseline}~ In order to explore the generalizability of MEME, we adopted the experimental setup used for architecture validation in \cite{choi2022perception}.
+We trained a lightweight version of ADM~\cite{dhariwal2021diffusion} (referred to as ADM-S) on the CelebA-64 dataset with batch size 8 and 200K iterations.
+The FID measurement was conducted from 10K samples from DDIM~\cite{song2021denoising} with 50 steps.
 The results demonstrate that our MEME exhibits effective performance (FID +6.47) even in the context of ADM.
 Furthermore, the consistent trend is in line with the results observed in the LDM experiments.